 In 2006 we offered our first three-day retreat on the shores of Lake Huron, and many participants attended for only a fraction of the cost.
 A few months later, while standing in line to buy a speaker tape at the AA International Women’s Conference in Detroit, Koos shared her vision with the young woman behind her who replied, “You’ve got to meet my mom!
 She’s gonna love this!”

 Up they went in an elevator to the mother’s hotel room in the glass-tubed Renaissance Center.
 Upon hearing the idea, the mother asked for a proposal and soon sent us our first grant.
-This same foundation (along with many community and private donors) has supported our programs for almost 14 years.
+This same foundation (along with many community and private donors) has supported our programs for 16 years.
 Amazing!